Fans mourn RuneScape Classic

 Grant

-"I used to play 10-15 years ago now, as long as you had access to a computer and the internet, you were good to go," says Grant
+"I used to play 10-15 years ago now, as long as you had access to a computer and the internet, you were good to go," says Grant.

 "Me and a friend of mine, Craig, we used to meet up and then we'd have two computers there and just start playing.